andrew-healey/combinadics/README.md

 # combinadics-fast

+The Macaulay representation is a bijection between natural numbers and combinations.
+It's slow to compute though, and requires computing lots of big factorials.

-This package encodes and decodes the [Macaulay representation](https://en.wikipedia.org/wiki/Macaulay_representation_of_an_integer) of a k-combination.
+This package quickly encodes and decodes the [Macaulay representation](https://en.wikipedia.org/wiki/Macaulay_representation_of_an_integer) of a k-combination, by avoiding expensive factorials.

+This is the only implementation I found that works for very very big values of k and n.
+It uses numeric approximations of factorials in a way that hopefully doesn't cause any inaccuracy in the final result.

-It is useful for selecting distinct samples from a population.
+It is useful for selecting big distinct samples from a big population.

 ## Install